urre/wordpress-nginx-docker-compose/README.md

 docker-compose up -d
 ```

-> Note: Use `docker-compose up -d --force-recreate --build` when you make changes to the `Dockerfile`

 🚀 Open up [https://myapp.local](https://myapp.local)

+### Notes:

+> When making changes to the Dockerfile : Use `docker-compose up -d --force-recreate --build`.
 > To specify your local domain, change in`./nginx/wordpress_ssl.conf` and in `./src/env`.
 Also change in the scripts in the `cli` folder
+> Currently this downloads the standard WordPress files in `./src`.
+I'm ignoring these in `.gitignore`.
+But if you like you can use this setup without Bedrock.

 ### Tools